jasiralavi/TexXpander/README.md

  - Add a hyphen (-) infront of a file name to hide the item from being listed in the popup window
  - Add a hyphen (-) infront of a folder name to hide it and all of its contents.

+**Few Tips**
+ - It's best to keep the files names short and abbreviated so that you can access them quickly by typing the abbreviation
+ - Keep expansions of similar types (say those related particular project) grouped under a folder.
+This also makes it easier to hide them if required.
+ - Short folder names (1-3 chars long) helps navigate faster with keyboard.

 ## History

 **Version 1.1 - Dec 7, 2023**